jcrawfor74/homedev-core2.2-webapi/README.md

 # homedev-core2.2-webapi
-A template web-api solution with JwtToken authorization, Api versioning, Swagger, Autofac DI and Serilog logging
+A template web-api solution with JwtToken authorization, Api versioning and Swagger UI

 ### details
-This library is meant to be a template to allow quick configuration of a .net core web api solution with the following features:
+This library is  a template to allow quick configuration of a .net core web api solution with the following features:
 - JwtToken Authorization
 - Api Versioning
 - Swagger UI
-- Autofac Dependency Injection; and
-- Serilog Logging